umayyaslan/Umay-ASLAN-DSA-210-PROJECT-/README.md

 Research Question
 "Do small-to-medium scale destructive earthquakes significantly affect total housing sales in Balıkesir, Ankara, Istanbul, and Izmir?"

-Hypothesis
+Main Hypothesis (H0):
-"Small-to-medium scale destructive earthquakes do not significantly affect total housing sales in Balıkesir, Ankara, Istanbul, and Izmir at the aggregate level."
+Small-to-medium magnitude earthquakes (M4.0–6.0) do not have a statistically significant short-term impact on total housing sales in the selected provinces (Istanbul, Izmir, Balıkesir, Ankara).

+Alternative Hypothesis (H1):
+Small-to-medium magnitude earthquakes (M4.0–6.0) have a statistically significant short-term impact on total housing sales in at least one of the selected provinces.

 Selected Provinces Justification